vgandhi13/vgandhi13/README.md

 ## 🌱 Currently Learning

-I am current focusing on clouding development and learning more about these services particularly
+I am currently focusing on clouding development and learning more about these services particularly

 - Amazon Web Services
 - Google Cloud Services